elastisys/compliantkubernetes/docs/user-guide/kubernetes-ui.md

 ---
-description: How to work with Monokle or VSCode and Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+description: How to work with Monokle or VSCode and Welkin, the security-focused Kubernetes distribution.
 search:
   boost: 2
 ---

 # Kubernetes UI

-Compliant Kubernetes recommends operations to be done via script -- if possible the GitOps way -- to improve repeatability and application developer productivity, as well as reduce human errors.
+Welkin recommends operations to be done via script -- if possible the GitOps way -- to improve repeatability and application developer productivity, as well as reduce human errors.
 That being said, User Interfaces (UIs) have their advantages.
 In particular, they have a reduced learning curve and make features more discoverable.

-Compliant Kubernetes does not come with a UI for the sake of resource efficiency.
+Welkin does not come with a UI for the sake of resource efficiency.
 However, you can run a locally-installed Kubernetes UI yourself.
 We have tested: